ShaoPengyang/ISG-CD/README.md

 Note that, we add some important baselines according to reviewers' suggestions, e.g., SCD, HAN, KSCD.
 Considering the time constraints of the rebuttal and the amount of additional experiments, we will release the most important part of the results till April 11 (AOE), with the remaining results gradually provided in the repo until April 18.

+During the rebuttal process, we randomly split response logs into training, validation, and testing sets with ratio of 7:1:2.
+Therefore, the results may be different from previous paper, but the tendency is similar.

 Five-fold cross-validation on ASSIST
 |    | **ACC** |  **RMSE** |  **AUC** |  **DOA** |
 |------------|---------|----------|----------|----------|